arskom/spyne/doc/source/manual/06_metadata.rst

 This section builds on :ref:`manual-user-manager` section.
 If you haven’t done so, we recommended you to read it first.

-In most of the real-world scenarios, an rpc request comes with additional baggage like authentication headers, routing history, and similar information.
+In most of the real-world scenarios, an RPC request comes with additional baggage like authentication headers, routing history, and similar information.
 Spyne comes with rich mechanisms that lets you deal with both protocol and transport metadata.